programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Configuring the process

 UMAP offers several distance measures for performing dimensionality reduction.
-We have used `euclidean` since the results seem robust, but the `cosine` and `manhatta`n distances are also likely to be worth exploring!
+Common choices would be the Euclidean, cosine and, Manhattan distances.
+Where there is wide variation in the number of terms in documents, the cosine distance would be a good choice because it is unaffected by magnitude: very long documents essentially get 'more votes' and so their averaged vectors are often larger in magnitude than shorter documents.
+While our corpus has variation, fewer than 2% of the records might be considered 'extreme' in length so we've stuck with Euclidean distance.

 ```python
 dmeasure = 'euclidean' # distance metric